agilecustoms/setup-maven-codeartifact/README.md

 ## Usage

-Below is an example of how to use this action in the **build** workflow.
+Below is an example of how to use this action in the **build** workflow (when you need to pull artifacts from AWS CodeArtifact):
 For release/publish workflows use [agilecustoms/release](https://github.com/agilecustoms/release)

 ```yaml